3. Planning RTW

 • Follow a set work structure; review daily goals/priorities with supervisor

-• Use diary, checklists and written notes to assist with memory and organising skills
+• Use diary, checklists, smart-device prompts/alarms or written notes to assist with memory and organising skills.

 Specific strategies will need to be identified individually for each client, considering the impact of the TBI and nature of the job role and workplace.

 Clients experiencing reduced insight into the impact of their injury may be unlikely to identify a need for compensatory strategies.
 Providing positive feedback in conjunction with highlighting any issues is recommended through providing practical examples.
-Strategies more likely to succeed in this instance will be external (i.e. environmental modification).
+Strategies more likely to succeed will be external (i.e. modifying the environment and conditions within which the person works).

 Case examples for insight

-Tom is an IT technician who sustained an extremely severe TBI.
+Tom is an IT technician who sustained a severe TBI.

 As a result of his injury Tom has poor recall of new information, difficulty sustaining his attention, reduced complex planning ability and limited insight into what this means for him when back at work.
-The employer and vocational provider worked together to set up the compensatory strategies needed before Tom could return to work.
+The employer and vocational provider work together to set up the compensatory strategies needed before Tom can return to work.

-Workplace changes included: reduced scope of responsibilities, reduced hours in the initial stages of return to work, seating Tom in a desk that is away from distracting stimuli (eg. non-cluttered, quiet, out of frequent foot traffic area) and use of an internal task-tracking program.
-The vocational provider scheduled regular reviews with Tom and his employer to discuss Tom’s performance and plan gradual increases as Tom demonstrated the skills and capacity required.
+Workplace changes include: reduced scope of responsibilities, reduced hours in the initial stages of return to work, seating Tom in a desk that is away from distracting stimuli (eg. non-cluttered, quiet, out of frequent foot traffic area) and use of an internal task-tracking program.
+The vocational provider schedules regular reviews with Tom and his employer to discuss Tom’s performa.

 Emma is a clerical assistant who has sustained a severe TBI.

-As a result of her injury she has difficulty recalling information, reduced speed of information processing and difficulty with tasks requiring divided attention.
+As a result of her injury Emma has difficulty recalling information, reduced speed of information processing and difficulty with tasks requiring divided attention.

-Emma has good awareness of these difficulties and was able to discuss the impact in her workplace with the employer and vocational provider and jointly they identified useful compensatory strategies.
+Emma has good awareness of these difficulties and was able to discuss potential impacts to her work performance with the employer and vocational provider and jointly they identified useful compensatory strategies.

-The compensatory strategies used in the workplace included: audio-recording meetings so that Emma can write the minutes at a later time, using checklists, breaking larger tasks into smaller steps, using reminders on phone and computer.
+The compensatory strategies include: audio-recording meetings so that Emma can write the minutes at a later time, using checklists, breaking larger tasks into smaller steps, using reminders on phone and computer.

-Emma was able to review her own performance with her employer and contact her vocational provider to explore what other strategies would assist as her duties increased.
+Emma has been able to review her own performance with her employer and contact her vocational provider to explore what other strategies would assist as her duties increased.

 More examples of compensatory strategies